biawatkaran/.dotfiles/README.md

     * /home/kbiawat/.nix-profile/bin/zsh itself was not present
       * had to run Nix Setup section results/activate etc again, luckily /nix/store etc were already present
       * ran zap again from Overall section that backedup my .zshrc file, i had to restore that
-* Installed ohmyzsh using nix
+* Installed ohmyzsh using nix (yes we could all do that via programs.zsh.ohmyzsh enabled etc, i wanted to have my own zsh file so not enabled in home.nix)
   * "/nix/store/hg81kn8jkhgsq794z2mvcsxgppjrz5r0-oh-my-zsh-2024-05-03/share/oh-my-zsh" #found using `la /nix/store | grep oh-my-zsh`
   * then `bin/install` did the ohmyzsh installation
   * then `mv ~/.zshrc.pre-oh-my-zsh ~/.zshrc`
+  * now you can enjoy ohmyzsh plugins with your own zshrc file